Christopher Wright (author): Publication

-Wright has opted to self-publish, with he and his wife originally driving to gas stations, restaurants, gift shops, and hotels to sell the books.
+Wright has opted to self-publish, originally driving with his wife to gas stations, restaurants, gift shops, and hotels to sell the books.
 In 2003, the author stated that they had sold over one million copies of the books.

 Wright uses two pseudonyms when writing — Johnathan Rand for the children's books, and Christopher Knight for the books aimed at adults.

 When asked out of the books he had written what his favorite one was, Wright said it was Dinosaurs Destroy Detroit, but that he liked each one in a unique way.